EntitySpaces/entityspaces.js/README.md

 The entityspaces.js syntax
 ============================================

 Below is an example of real working code for the entityspaces.js and is the same code demonstrated in the video above.
-These code samples use our XMLHttpRequestProvider but we also provide an AjaxProvider for restful API's.
+These code samples use our XMLHttpRequestProvider but we also provide an JQuery based AjaxProvider for restful API's.

 **Loading and Saving, Hierarchical Data, using Synchronous calls**